 There's a lot to see and explore, so we'll start to the left and work our way around.
 This is the view of the kitchen from our living room.

 Next to the French doors that go our to our screened porch, we have a desk area.
 This has kind of become our command center.
-Any papers go in that organizer to the right (school papers on the bottom, other papers on the second shelf).
-It’s clean right now because I just organized it during kitchen week, but it’s normally our “catch-all” for any and every paper that’s saved in our house.
+Any papers go in that organizer to the right (similar one linked, no longer available) (school papers on the bottom, other papers on the second shelf).
+It's clean right now because I just organized it during kitchen week, but it's normally our “catch-all” for any and every paper that's saved in our house.
 I talked a little bit more about what I do with school papers here and how we minimize paper clutter here.

 This is also the site of one of my favorite decor spots in the house!
 Five of these blue willow plates (including the platter in the middle) were my grandmother's; I remember eating off of these as a child.
 When she passed away, I made sure I got these to hang in our home.
 I've since added a few more to the collection and plan on adding more as I find them!